-We are pleased to submit this Annual Comprehensive Financial Report of the Township of Abington (the Township) for the fiscal year ended December 31, 2022.
+We are pleased to submit this Annual Comprehensive Financial Report of the Township of Abington ("the Township") for the fiscal year ended December 31, 2023.
 Responsibility for both the accuracy of the data contained in this report and completeness and fairness of the presentation, including disclosures in the notes to financial statements, rests with the Township's financial management.
 It is important to note that this document could not be completed without the Township's management and finance teams.

-To the best of our knowledge and belief, the enclosed information is presented fairly in all material aspects and is reported in a manner designed to present fairly the financial position of the Township in accordance with generally accepted accounting principles (GAAP).
+To the best of our knowledge and belief, the enclosed information is presented fairly in all material aspects and is reported in a manner designed to present fairly the financial position of the Township in accordance with generally accepted accounting principles ("GAAP").
 All disclosures necessary to enable the reader to gain the maximum understanding of the Township's financial activities have been included.

-Barbacane, Thornton & Company LLP, Certified Public Accountants, have issued an unmodified (clean) opinion on the Township's financial statements for the year ended December 31, 2022.
+Barbacane, Thornton & Co., Certified Public Accountants, have issued an unmodified ("clean") opinion on the Township's financial statements for the year ended December 31, 2023.
 Their report is at the beginning of the Financial Section of this report.

-Management's Discussion and Analysis (MD&A) immediately follows the independent auditor's report and provides a narrative introduction, overview, and analysis of the basic financial statements.
+Management's Discussion and Analysis ("MD&A") immediately follows the independent auditor's report and provides a narrative introduction, overview, and analysis of the basic financial statements.
 The MD&A complements this letter of transmittal and should be read in conjunction with it.

 As a recipient of federal and state financial assistance, the Township is also responsible for ensuring that an adequate internal control structure is in place to ensure compliance with applicable laws and regulations related to those programs.
 This internal control structure is solidly in place and is continuously being monitored and reviewed for best practices and improved where necessary.
-We will work to achieve continuous improvement of our internal controls and procurement procedures in the fourth quarter of 2023 and into fiscal year 2024.
+We will work to achieve continuous improvement of our internal controls and procurement procedures in fiscal year 2024.